 - Never let anyone else use your contact lenses.

 Enjoy your Halloween without the stress or agony of an eye infection or a damaged cornea by following these contact lens safety instructions.
-Schedule a comprehensive eye exam at James Tracey Eye Care in Midtown today.
+Schedule a comprehensive eye exam at James Tracey Eye Care in Woodcliff Lake today.

 - A: Yes, if they are prescribed by an optometrist.
 Most people are able to wear tinted contact lenses safely if they are used as instructed.
 Following your optometrist’s instructions is essential for successful contact lens wear.